turtlemonvh/django-vagrant-chef-simple/README.md

 [Fabric] [fabric] is a python module that allows you to execute commands remotely on multiple remote locations simultaneously, simplifying server administration.

 Using Fabric requires installation of the pycrypto modules.
-These are compiled C modules, so the easiest way to get them working for Windows is to download the exe directly and install this into your virtual_env using easy_install.
+These are compiled C modules, so the easiest way to get them working for Windows is to download the exe directly and install this into your virtual\_env using easy\_install.

 1. Download the latest exe of pycrypto [here] [pycrypto]

  * make sure to use the 32 bit version if using 32 bit python, even if you're running 64 bit Windows

-1. Install (make sure you activated the correct virtualenv)
+1. Install (make sure you activated the correct virtual\_env)

         easy_install pycrypto-2.6.win32-py3.3.exe